the French flag book cover

 Summary: Monadology (page 3)

 If God is a necessary substance, all other beings are contingent.
-This does not mean that they arise and act arbitrarily; on the contrary, there is always a sufficient reason for their actions and for every event.
-They are contingent in the sense that the ground of their existence lies outside themselves, whereas God's sufficient reason lies within himself; moreover, he is the sufficient reason for everything.
+This does not mean that they arise or act arbitrarily; on the contrary, there is always a sufficient reason for their actions and for every event.
+They are contingent in the sense that the ground of their existence lies outside themselves, whereas God's sufficient reason lies within himself — and he is, moreover, the sufficient reason for everything.

-Nothing happens by chance; Leibniz's doctrine is marked by a profound determinism.
-So much so that anyone who could fully grasp the present moment would be able to deduce both the past and the future from it.
+Nothing happens by chance; Leibniz's doctrine is marked by a profound determinism — so much so that anyone who could fully grasp the present moment would be able to deduce both past and future from it.

-The monad represents the entelechy, or soul, of the body to which it belongs.
+The monad is the entelechy, or soul, of the body to which it belongs.

-Each body is comparable to a natural automaton, yet infinitely superior to artificial automata: The machines of nature [or natural automata]—that is, living bodies—are still machines down to their infinitely small parts
+Each body is comparable to a natural automaton, yet infinitely more complex than artificial automata: The machines of nature [or natural automata]—that is, living bodies—are still machines down to their infinitely small parts 4.

 The soul follows its own laws, just as the body follows its own; yet they correspond perfectly, thanks to the pre-established harmony between all substances 7.

-The famous Leibnizian notion of pre-established harmony offers an original solution to the problem of the union of soul and body—namely, how the mind can act on the body when it is immaterial—already examined by Descartes in the Passions of the Soul and by Spinoza in the Ethics.
+The famous Leibnizian notion of pre-established harmony offers an original solution to the problem of the union of soul and body — that is, how the mind can act on the body given that it is immaterial — a problem already examined by Descartes in the Passions of the Soul and by Spinoza in the Ethics.

-The totality of spirits forms the City of God—namely, the most perfect possible state under the rule of the most wise and just monarch
+The totality of spirits forms the City of God — that is, the most perfect state possible under the most wise and just of monarchs 9.

 1 56